gelanjie/2025-projects/README.md

 <h1 align="center">2025 projects</h1>

 ## 🏗️ First Project
-This [YIC Project](https://canva.link/0f15ggmzlmmaj1d) is the first time i joined in this competition.
-Through this project, i learned a lots about technology, coding and power of unity.
-Therefore, i joined this competition in this year again to gain more experiences.
+[YIC Project](https://canva.link/0f15ggmzlmmaj1d).
+Through this project, we learned a lots about technology, coding and power of unity.
+Therefore, we joined this competition in this year again to gain more experiences.

 ## 🏗️ Second Project